 Keeping a house or building clean is vital not just for the sake of its appearance, but also for the health and well-being of its residents and visitors.
-This maintenance goes beyond the inside, though that is important as well, of course.
-It extends to the outside as well: concrete sidewalks, driveways, patios, parking decks, ramps, and more.
+Yet cleanliness goes beyond just inside the home.
+Outdoor maintenance of the concrete sidewalks, foundations, driveways and patios are just as important.

 Fervent gardeners and the environmentally-conscious may be hesitant, and it is not hard to imagine why.
 Many concrete cleaners are formulated with the sole priority of getting the job done.
 Some, however, also make it a priority to take care of the environment at the same time.
 In both ways, these products leave a place better than they found it.